kbase/cdm-task-service/design/kafka_integration.md

 information, as that means that new processes can easily be added to the stream without needing changes in the CTS - e.g. standard separation of concerns.

-The general operations for the interactions between the CTS and downstream processes is:
+The general operations for the interactions between the CTS and downstream processes are:

 * A CTS job changes state.
 * The CTS sends a message with the new state, time of change, and job ID to kafka.